-I give my ophthalmologist permission to perform either a YAG-laser iridotomy or a surgical iridotomy AND phakic implant surgery, and acknowledge that I understand the following: the foreseeable risks of phakic implant surgery are not fully known.
+I give my ophthalmologist permission to perform a phakic implant surgery, and acknowledge that I understand the following: the foreseeable risks of phakic implant surgery are not fully known.
 I have received no guarantee as to the success of my particular case and I understand that I may still need glasses, contact lenses, or a laser procedure such as LASIK for further improvement of my vision.
 I understand that during the surgical procedure, the doctor may decide not to implant the lens even though I have given permission to do so.
 Furthermore, I understand that the following risks are associated with the procedure: